cypherpunk-academy/2064/en/090_2023_Linda and Marlene.md

 In Germany you are still officially wanted with an arrest warrant, here you are known nationwide.
 This is putting the authorities in trouble.
 In the United States, maybe one percent of people know her.
-We can put that under the Wistleblower amnesty.
+We can put that under the whistleblower amnesty.
 It is also not suitable for the masses to make a scandal report now about a president who brings a hacker with her to Washington.
 It's not a good time.
 That's not in the flow of news for a few weeks.
 Maybe a few right-wing fringe groups, but nothing of any importance.
-We'll have the prosecution suspend the warrant tomorrow and then you can fly back free with your brother."
+We'll have the prosecution suspend the warrant tomorrow, and then you can fly back free with your brother."

 Marlene: "If a German television team can fly with me, that's fine with me."